-I didn’t realize this was a significant moment, but now that I’m months into this thing, I know it was a significant moment.
+I didn’t realize that was a significant moment, but now that I’m months into this thing, I know it was a significant moment.

-Here’s to you if you go with your gut.
-If you grab those flashes, even when you don’t know they’re flashes, or understand what they mean.
+Here’s to you if you follow your gut.
+If you grab those flashes, even when you don’t know they’re flashes—or understand what they mean.

 The photo: My mother cringing at something I said, but loving every second of what was likely “dirty talk.”